aisk/ego/README.md

 `ego` means **E**rror can be handled implicitly in **GO**.

-It's an experimental *toy* Go transpiler that introduces the `?` operator for more concise error handling.
+It's an experimental *toy* Go preprocessor/transpiler that introduces the `?` operator for more concise error handling.
 It aims to reduce boilerplate code by replacing verbose error checks with a single character.

 For example, `ego` transforms this: